Skip to content

 People who need to travel away from home for treatment may have extra expenses.
 There is financial help available for transport and accommodation costs.

+Every state and territory has Patient Assisted Travel Schemes (PATS) for people who need to travel long distances for specialist medical treatment that is not available in their local area.
+Many schemes also help with the cost of accommodation, if it is needed.
 The eligibility rules are different for each state and territory.
-In general, you must be a permanent resident of the relevant state or territory and need to travel a significant distance to the closest available specialist treatment.
+In general, you must be a permanent resident of the relevant state or territory and also need to travel a significant distance to the closest available specialist treatment.

 If you meet the eligibility criteria, you and your doctor will need to complete a form.
 You may also need to provide original tax receipts and medical certificates to support your application.